-15% of all search actions were covered by observers onboard the vessels in order to control, whether search actions were conducted according to the procedures set up in the project, as well as to collect additional information, which would permit to improve the methodology and effectiveness of search actions in the future.
+10% of all search actions were covered by observers in order to control, whether search actions were conducted according to the procedures set up in the project, as well as to collect additional information, which would permit to improve the methodology and effectiveness of search actions in the future.
+During the project, 338 observations were made, which amounts to ca. 15% of all cruises.